-This Statement of Additional Information ("SAI") provides supplementary information pertaining to the SGI U.S. Large Cap Equity Fund (the "U.S. Large Cap Equity Fund"), the SGI U.S. Small Cap Equity Fund (the "U.S. Small Cap Equity Fund"), and the SGI Global Equity Fund (the "Global Equity Fund") (each a "Fund" and together the "Funds") of The RBB Fund, Inc. (the "Company").
-The Funds are each authorized to issue three classes: Class I Shares, Class A Shares and Class C Shares (collectively, the "Shares").
-This SAI is not a prospectus and should be read only in conjunction with the Funds' Prospectus dated December 31, 2020 (the "Prospectus") and the Funds' Annual Reports dated August 31, 2020 (the "Annual Reports").
-The financial statements and notes contained in the Annual Reports are incorporated by reference into this SAI.
-No other parts of the Annual Reports are incorporated by reference herein.
-Copies of the Prospectus and Annual and Semi-Annual Reports may be obtained free of charge by calling toll-free 855-744-8500.
+This Statement of Additional Information ("SAI") provides supplementary information pertaining to the SGI Peak Growth Fund (the "Peak Growth Fund"), SGI Prudent Growth Fund (the "Prudent Growth Fund"), and the SGI Conservative Fund (the "Conservative Fund") (each a "Fund" and together the "Funds") of The RBB Fund, Inc. (the "Company").
+The Funds are each authorized to issue a single class of shares - Class I Shares (collectively, the "Shares").
+This SAI is not a prospectus and should be read only in conjunction with the Funds' Prospectus dated December 31, 2020 (the "Prospectus").
+Copies of the Prospectus and Annual and Semi-Annual Reports, when available, may be obtained free of charge by calling toll-free 855-744-8500.